claraaho/Pong-Game/README.md

  # Fix error/figure proper solution to instantiating empty ball
  # Start the ball with direction going either sides
  # Add energy ball upon trigger from paddles

+ credits to https://www.freesound.org/ & http://alphacoders.com for the sound and picture files!